Submit an application for a public consultation to the city using the right of initiative

 Montréal, QC H2Y 1B5

 If you submit an application in the form of a print document, all subsequent steps must be taken in paper format, including the collection of signatures.

-Submit the completed draft petition form (in French).
+Complete the draft petition form (in French) and submit it to the clerk’s office.
 You will receive a confirmation of receipt.